If obesity is a glandular problem, which gland is responsible and how can it be treated?

 Purpose of the Thyroid

 The purpose of your thyroid gland is to produce, store, and release thyroid hormones into your bloodstream.
 These hormones, called T3 and T4, affect almost every cell in your body and help control your body’s metabolism.
 A healthy thyroid regulates body weight, sleeping patterns, skin and hair, fertility, menstruation, testosterone, and cholesterol levels.
 So an unhealthy thyroid causes problems in these areas.
 You may find yourself scurrying between dermatologists, rheumatologists, psychotherapists, gynecologists, and urologists.
 When so many factors are simultaneously out of whack, it may signal the need for a blood test to rule out an endocrine problem.
-It turns out to be an endocrinology issue, your internist will likely refer you to an endocrinologist.
+If it turns out to be an endocrinology issue, your internist will likely refer you to an endocrinologist.

 Symptoms of Thyroid Anomalies